airpair/angular-controllers-the-dry-way/post.md

 Of course, I don't want to create a big controller that handles all the use cases of my directives, what I want is a small lean controller for each directive that reuses the common code in the base service and then amends it to suit the needs of the directive.

 ##Template Method Design Pattern
-One way to implement that is by using "Template Method" design pattern.
+One way to implement that is by using [Template Method](https://sourcemaking.com/design_patterns/template_method "Template Method") design pattern.
 Template Method pattern defines a skeleton of the base controller function, and defers some steps to the individual controllers to implement.

 Template method design pattern not only separates the common code to the base controller but also forces specific structure to the client controllers which makes code more maintainable.